Martin Jay

-Martin Evan Jay (born May 4, 1944) is an American intellectual historian whose research interests connect history with Frankfurt School critical theory, social theory, cultural criticism, and historiography.
+Martin Evan Jay (born May 4, 1944) is an American intellectual historian whose research interests connect history with Frankfurt School critical theory, social theory, cultural criticism, visual culture, and historiography.

 He is the Sidney Hellman Ehrman Professor of History Emeritus at UC Berkeley, where he taught for 45 years, co-founded (with Judith Butler) the Designated Emphasis in Critical Theory (2007–2016).
 He was elected to the American Academy of Arts and Sciences (1996) and American Philosophical Society (2019), received the American Historical Association’s Award for Scholarly Distinction (2018) and was awarded an Honorary Doctorate from Bard College (2018).

 Conferences on his work were held at the University of Wrocław (2010), the University of California, Berkeley (2016), Ritsumeikan University, Kyoto (2018), Queen Mary College, London (2018), and the University of Pennsylvania (2024).
 A Festschrift, The Modernist Imagination, was published in 2009.

 Early life and education

 Jay is a graduate of Bronx High School of Science (1961).
 He earned a BA from Union College in 1965 and spent his junior year abroad at the London School of Economics.
 He completed his Ph.D. at Harvard (1971) under H. Stuart Hughes; his dissertation became The Dialectical Imagination (1973), a prize-winning account of the Frankfurt School.
 At Berkeley, he became close with Leo Lowenthal, the last surviving member of the School’s first generation, who aided his research.